rpy2/rpy2/doc/source/overview.rst

 of the S/Splus language)
 is a scripting language mostly popular for data analysis, statistics, and graphics.
-If you are reading this, there are good chances that you are at least familiar with one of the two.
+If you are reading this, there are good chances that you are at least familiar with one of both.

 .. _Python: http://www.python.org
 .. _R: http://www.r-project.org

-Having an interface between both languages, and benefit from the respective libraries of one language while working in the other language, appeared desirable and an early option to achieve it was the RSPython project, itself part of the `Omegahat project`_.
+Having an interface between both languages to benefit from the libraries of one language while working in the other appeared desirable; an early option to achieve it was the RSPython project, itself part of the `Omegahat project`_.

 A bit later, the RPy project appeared and focused on providing simple and